 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, participants, service recipients or other relevant customers will be notified either by phone or other technological source.
 The Club will post a notice promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time and a description of alternative facilities or services, if available.
 The notice will be placed at the locations where the disruption has occurred.

 The Club will provide training to employees, formal volunteers and others who deal with the public or other third parties on their behalf.
 Individuals in all positions; full and part time in addition to all volunteers will be trained.
 Training to staff will be provided within 90 days of hire.

 Training will include:

-Customers who wish to provide feedback on the way the Club provides programs and services to people with disabilities can provide feedback verbally, by phone (613) 542-3306, or at email@example.com.
+Customers who wish to provide feedback on the way the Club provides Programs and services to people with disabilities can provide feedback verbally, by phone at, (613) 542-3306 or by email at, firstname.lastname@example.org.

 All feedback will be directed to the Director of Operation.
 Customers can expect to hear back within three business days.
 Complaints will be addressed according to our organization's regular complaint management procedures.